A World Heritage Site with Historic Monuments, Museums, and Stunning View

 Entry is free between 20.00-9.00, and between 16.
 October – 15.
 March.
 It is also free also free on public holidays.

-As part of the renovations, the Fishermen’s Bastion was added in 1905.
+As part of the renovations of the castle, the neo-Roman Fishermen’s Bastion was added between 1895 and 1902.

 There are two explanations about the origin of the Bastion’s name: some say a fish market was nearby in the Middle Ages, according to others, the Guild of Fishermen defended this part of the wall.

-Despite its name it’s a look-out terrace.
-It has seven turrets, one for each of the Hungarian tribes.
-The design was inspired by the Far East.
+The design – work of Frigyes Schulek – was inspired by the Far East.
 “Kitchs but beautiful” according to the writer Szerb Antal.
-From its top you get one of the city”s best panoramic views.
+From its top you get one of the city’s best panoramic views.

 You can eat inside the Knight Hall or enjoy the panorama from one of the terraces (Margaréta Terrace, Halászbástya Terrace) (entrance is to the right of the Fishermen’s Bastion).